-When TBA securities are cash-settled, the taxpayer recognizes gain or loss.[8]
-Although certain taxpayers have claimed ordinary gains and losses from such settlements with the consent of the Internal Revenue Service, the IRS subsequently pushed back against such treatment.[9]
-In general, the underlying securities and mortgages would be treated as capital assets in the hands of the taxpayer and any resulting gain and loss from the TBA securities is treated as capital gain or loss.[10]
-If a TBA security is employed to purchase a mortgage-backed security, the amount paid for the TBA security is added to the basis of the acquired securities.[11]
+When TBA securities are cash-settled, the taxpayer recognizes gain or loss.
+Although certain taxpayers have claimed ordinary gains and losses from such settlements with the consent of the Internal Revenue Service ("IRS"), the IRS subsequently pushed back against such treatment.
+In general, the underlying securities and mortgages would be treated as capital assets in the hands of the taxpayer and any resulting gain and loss from the TBA securities is treated as capital gain or loss.
+In TBA security is employed to purchase a mortgage-backed security, the amount paid for the TBA security is added to the basis of the acquired securities.